Careers in music will depend largely on what area the student chooses to focus:

 There are a variety of careers for the music professional.
 Performers work solo or in small or medium sized groups.
 Producers and engineers work in recording and project studios.
 Writers and arrangers work on scores and soundtracks for studios, ad agencies, and film makers.
 Many opportunities involve marketing and promotion of music groups, products, and services.

 What skills will I use on the job?

-Professional music courses emphasize a broad range of skills from the technical to the artistic.
+Music & Sonic Arts courses emphasize a broad range of skills from the technical to the artistic.
 In all areas of the program, skill and artistry are emphasized.
 Graduates of the program are employed in the music industry as engineers, producers, sound editors, foley artists, performers, private instructors and coaches, and writers who work with professionals who reflect these same qualities.